 The Council of 7 members is elected for a period of four years at the end of which all councillors must be re-elected.
-The last elections were in May 2015, and so the next elections will be in April/May 2019.
+The last elections were in May 2019, and so the next elections will be in May 2023.

 The council year runs from 1st April to 31st March.

-Local government – the parish council is the level of local government below District which in turn is below County.
+The parish council is the level of local government below the District Council (Rother) which in turn is below the County Council (East Sussex).
 Gary Curtis represents us on Rother District Council and our County Councillor is Kathryn Field.
-Both are active supporters of our parish and regularly attend meetings of the parish council.
+Both are active supporters of our parishes and regularly attend meetings of the parish council.

 The only way that the parish council is permitted to raise funds is through the precept.
 The precept is the total amount required for the year divided by the number of properties in the parish and Rother District Council collects it as part of the Council Tax.
 The amount per household is adjusted to reflect the different property bands, i.e. a band H property, for example, pays more than a band D.

 This is the increasingly important watchword for local government, starting with the Localism Act of 2011 with the most recent update being the transparency regulations of April 2015.
 Meetings have always been in public, but now there is a set space in the agenda for the public to address the council.
 The latest regulations require the publication of detailed accounts each year and these will appear under Standing Orders and Financial Information.